 Successful recovery is much more than physically putting down the drink or drugs.
 It involves learning new behaviors and retraining the mind.
 It can also mean paying attention to the soul.
-Best Drug Rehabilitation’s recovery programs touch on all three aspects that can be so vital to recovery: the body, the mind, and the spirit.
-We offer several avenues to pursue spiritual enlightenment as an optional part of a recovery program with a faith-based component clients can choose to be part of their treatment plan.
+These recovery programs touch on all three aspects that can be so vital to recovery: the body, the mind, and the spirit.
+There are several avenues to pursue spiritual enlightenment as an optional part of a faith-based rehab program with components clients can choose in the course of their treatment plan.

-Our faith-based recovery plans encourage clients to draw upon their religious background and beliefs to supplement their overall recovery program.
-Faith can provide an extremely strong element of support during the recovery process, and going forward to enjoy a life of continuous sobriety.
+Faith-based recovery plans encourage clients to draw upon their religious background and beliefs to supplement their overall recovery program.
+Faith can provide an incredibly strong element of support during the recovery process to go forward and enjoy a life of continuous sobriety.

-Just as each of our recovery programs is tailored to each client’s individual needs, our faith-based components can include any beliefs or religion.
-We have a multitude of religious groups available for different religions that use aspects of each religion to fortify recovery.
+Just as each recovery program is tailored to each client’s individual needs, the faith-based components can include any beliefs or religion.
+There are a multitude of religious groups available that use aspects of each religion to fortify recovery.

 Religious groups include, but are not limited to:

-- Buddhist: Focus on meditation, yoga, relaxation techniques, and a holistic journey
+- Buddhist: Focus on meditation, yoga, and relaxation techniques

-- Catholic: Use of mass and on-site priests for confessionals
+- Catholic: Mass and on-site priests for confessionals

 - Christian: Focus on a new life in recovery, therapeutic prayer, and the celebration of recovery